disafronov/python-logging-objects-with-schema/README.md

 - If there are **any** problems with the schema (missing file, broken JSON, invalid `type` values, conflicting root fields that match system logging fields, malformed structure, etc.):
-  - the logger instance is not created;
+  - the partially initialized logger instance is removed from the logging manager cache to prevent broken instances from being reused;
   - schema problems are logged to stderr in the format:
     `"Schema has problems: {problem1}; {problem2}; ..."`;
   - the application is terminated via `os._exit(1)`.